Automattic/woocommerce-services/readme.txt

 == Screenshots ==

-1. Buying a USPS shipping label for a package
+1. Buying a USPS shipping label for an order
-2. Setting up real-time USPS rates
+2. Adding a shipping method
-3. Setting up real-time Canada Post rates
+3. Setting up real-time USPS rates
 4. Real-time rate display in checkout
 5. Setting up custom packages
 6. Selecting your preferred payment method
-7. Managing your saved cards on WordPress.com
+7. Enabling automated taxes
+8. Creating a Stripe account from the setup wizard
-8. Checking on the health of WooCommerce Services
+9. Checking on the health of WooCommerce Services

 == Changelog ==